Cut the knot: learn to enjoy mathematics

 In the Introduction to [Yaglom] we find 3 construction problems:

-To get better appreciation of what follows, try solving the problems.
-(Or consider buying Yaglom's classics at the MAA Bookstore at the discount price comparable to the cost of shipping and handling.)
+To get a better appreciation of what follows, try to solve the problems.
+(Or consider buying Yaglom's classic at the MAA Bookstore at the discount price comparable to the cost of shipping and handling.)
 In the book, solutions follow immediately the formulations.
 Towards the end of the Introduction, Yaglom brings the three problems under a single umbrella (my paraphrase):

 The applet below is to assist in solving the general problem: